Make a DIY chicken swing from items you probably already have on hand. It’s easy and it’s instant entertainment for you AND your hens!

 Side note: If you don’t have a small tree hanging around, look up to see if any trees in your yard could use some trimming.

-Making a chicken swing
+Making a swing for chickens

 - a 3′ length of wood (roughly)